LRCFS/lrcfs-file-renamer/readme.md

 ### **Metadata output file already exists**
 When the LRCFS File Renamer renames your files it will put them in the output directory specified.
 This error means that your specified output directory already exists in the output folder.

-Instead of overwriting your file the LRCFS File Renamer requires that you either save your output to a directory that does not have a file already in it with the same name as your metadata.
+Instead of overwriting your file the LRCFS File Renamer requires that you save your output to a directory that does not have a file already in it with the same name as your metadata.

 Either change the output directory or remove the existing file.